 Turn left on Route TT and go 3.8 miles to Route 72.

-the first road past the trailhead parking lot.
-Crew will be allowed to park on the right (South) side of
+Crew will be allowed to park on the right (East)

-this road only from the time they drop off their runner until after the start of the race.
-No cars are
+side of this road only from the time they drop off their runner until after the start of the race.
+No cars

 Crew Directions From Start Line to Crew